Updated 3/9/2023

 Read on for some tips and tricks that will teach you how to do woodworking when you live in a small apartment!

-Tools & Equipment for Woodworking When You Live in an Apartment
+Tools & Equipment for Apartment Woodworking

 The key to selecting your tools is to make sure your tools are all handheld for the most part.
 You will not have the space for large pieces of equipment to permanently reside in your apartment.